MelissaAppolis/ButtonBgColour/README.md

 ## Usage

-Just click the button an watch the magic happen :)
+Just click the button and watch the magic happen :)

 ## Credits
 Created by [@MelissaAppolis](https://github.com/MelissaAppolis)